phorman/zfdb_modelcreator/README.md

 # zfdb_modelcreator
 Create Models Effortlessly for Zend Framework 3

-Simply pass in a get request table parameter and have your Model, Table and Module created for you.
+Simply provide the name of the database you want to build Models, Tables, and Modules for, and the tool will add every single table in the Database for you.